Super useful & totally free travel guides, written by locals who love Phoenix

 How many days is enough to visit Phoenix?

 Five days is enough to visit Phoenix, but ideally, I would recommend a week or two.
 This way, you can really get a variety of desert activities on your itinerary.
 But you can still fit plenty of noteworthy sights and attractions into less than a week.

 Betty Hurd is a flight attendant from Tucson, Arizona with a degree in Journalism from the University of Arizona.
 Her love for travel led her to exciting careers in aviation and writing.
 She’s visited 37 countries and hopes to inspire others to see the world by chronicling her adventures in her blog, Have You Hurd.

-Visiting other areas of the great state of Arizona?
-With so many popular attractions and hidden gems in the Grand Canyon State, we’ll help make your trip planning a little easier:
+Visiting areas of the great Phoenix?
+With so many popular attractions and hidden gems, we’ll help make your trip planning a little easier: